by Bill McBride on 4/22/2013 08:37:00 AM

-Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to –0.56 in October from 0.00 in September.
-All four broad categories of indicators that make up the index decreased from September, and only two made positive contributions to the index in October.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by declines in production- and employment-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to –0.23 in March from +0.76 in February.
+Three of the four broad categories of indicators that make up the index decreased from February, and only one of the four categories made a positive contribution to the index in March.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

-The index’s three-month moving average, CFNAI-MA3, decreased from –0.36 in September to –0.56 in October—its eighth consecutive reading below zero.
-October’s CFNAI-MA3 suggests that growth in national economic activity was below its historical trend.
+The index’s three-month moving average, CFNAI-MA3, decreased to –0.01 in March from +0.12 in February.
+March’s CFNAI-MA3 suggests that growth in national economic activity was very near its historical trend.
 The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.

 Click on graph for larger image.

-This suggests economic activity slowed, and growth was still below trend in October.
+This suggests economic activity slowed in March, and growth was near the historical trend (using the three-month average).

 According to the Chicago Fed: